iamdudeman/sola-game-engine/README.md

   * Rename to AssetPool or something like that
   * Remove File IO calls from AssetLoader
 * Browser Platform
-  * Write program to export Main into a JS file instead of gradle plugin
+  * Write tool to export Main into a JS file instead of gradle plugin
   * Improve performance (StressTestExample can't handle a lot of objects)
+  * Image asset loader implementation
+* Android Platform
+  * Implement
 * Input
   * Mouse input handling
 * Camera